royzhou-dev/options-pricing/README.md

 # Options Price Forecasting

 ## Description
-The purpose of the models in this project is to predict the prices of TSLA options.
-A total of 4 models were trained to predict call prices:
+The goal of the project is to utilize deep learning techniques to predict option prices.
+Options pricing is a complex task that requires analyzing various market factors and dynamics.
+Traditional models often struggle to capture the complex relationships in the data, which is why we saw the need for deep learning models.

+To tackle this problem, different deep learning models were trained:
 1. Multilayer Perceptron
-2. Simple Recurrent Neural Network (SimpleRNN)
+2. Recurrent Neural Network (RNN)
 3. Long Short-Term Memory (LSTM)
 4. Gated Recurrent Unit (GRU)

 ## Repository Structure
 The repository is organized as such: